JMHeartley/dreamlo.js/README.md

 Pipe-delimited    | `dreamlo.ScoreFormat.Pipe`
 Quoted with comma | `dreamlo.ScoreFormat.Quote`

-`Object` returns an array of scores for `addScore` and `getScores`, and a single score object for `getScore`.
-The remainder of the formats return scores nested within `dreamlo.leaderboard.entries`.
+`Object` returns an array of entries for `addScore` and `getScores`, and a single entry for `getScore`.
+The remainder of the formats return entries nested within `dreamlo.leaderboard.entries`.

-Scores returned have the same properties as the `score` object, plus an additional `date` property that contains the timestamp when the score was updated.

 *See [ScoreFormat](/src/scoreFormat.ts) for this Typescript enum.*